christopherwaltham/UBC_PHYS_Python-crash-course/1. Learning Python/README.md

 ## Using python as a calculator
 The easiest thing you can do is use python as a calculator.
 We will start by running this code directly from the Spyder Console window.

-Launch Spyder through Anacodna.
+Launch Spyder through Anaconda.
 The lower right section of the Spyder window is the Console.
 Click on the console, and you are ready to type commands.

-You can for example write `2+2` or `2+10-5*10/2` and hit return on your keyboard to make Python compute the result.
+You can, for example, write `2+2` or `2+10-5*10/2` and hit return on your keyboard to make Python compute the result.
 This is how my screen looks after having executed these commands:

 ![](Images/spyder_console.png)